Police Department

 Patrol Division

-The Patrol Division is the backbone of the police department and is responsible for the initial response to calls for service throughout the community.
-Officers assigned to the Patrol Division work 12 hour shifts.
+The Patrol Division is overseen by the Captain of Uniform Personnel.
+The patrol division is the backbone of the police department and is responsible for the initial response to calls for service throughout the community.
+Officers assigned to the Patrol Division work 12-hour shifts.

-The Division consist of 4 Shift Sergeants.
+The Division consists of 4 Shift Sergeants.
 Each Shift Sergeant supervises a Corporal and several Police Officers.

 Investigative Division

-The Investigative Division consists of the Captain of Investigations and 2 investigators.
+The Investigative Division consists of the Lieutenant of Investigations and 3 investigators.

-These officers are responsible for conducting investigations of major crimes within the City and to work cooperatively with other outside agencies to resolve crimes and criminal activity that directly affect residents and other stakeholders in the City of Bay Minette.
+These officers are responsible for conducting investigations of major crimes within the city and work cooperatively with other outside agencies to resolve crimes and criminal activity that directly affect residents and other stakeholders in the City of Bay Minette.

 251.580.2559